-Measure Performance Trend Insight T3B.1 Integrated Offender Management (IOM) average reduction in reoffending risk score -76.8% Offenders are selected using an IOM matrix, this assigns scores to various offences based on sentencing; (Robbery scores 7, Dwelling Burglary 5 etc) and then measures those scores along two indices: 1.
-Convictions for the past 5 years whilst at liberty.
-(DH Score) 2.
-Arrests over the previous 12 months.
-(AS Score) Those scores are then multiplied together to produce a Reoffending Risk Score.
-(RRS) There are 468 nominals recorded on the tool which tracks IOM offenders accepted onto the scheme since January 2016.
-40% of that cohort have been successfully removed from the programme since January 2016 with an average reduction in reoffending risk score of 76.8%.
-The average RRS score onto the scheme is currently 345.6 with the average score at removal from the scheme being 80.3 illustrating the scheme's effective impact at completion as what that demonstrates is that these highly risky offenders are: (i) Being arrested less often (ii) Being convicted less often (iii) For less serious offences.
-Offenders are also 're-scored' at a mid-point as Entry plus 12 months; this is demonstrating a 55.5% reduction in re-offending risk across the live and exited cohort.
-The DVIOM cohort was instigated in October 2017 using an additional Priority Perpetrator Identification Tool (PPIT).
-The threshold entry PPIT score is now at 15/20 and rising -
+Measure Performance Trend Insight T3B.1 Integrated Offender Management (IOM) average reduction in reoffending risk sco -76.8% Offenders are selected using an IOM matrix, this assigns scores t various offences based on sentencing; (Robbery scores 7, Dwellin Burglary 5 etc) and then measures those scores along two indice Convictions for the past 5 years whilst at liberty.
+(D Score) Arrests over the previous 12 months.
+(AS Score) Those scores are then multiplied together to produce Reoffending Risk Score.
+(RRS) There are 468 nominals recorded on the tool which tracks IOI offenders accepted onto the scheme since January 2016.
+40% of that cohort have been successfully removed from the programm since January 2016 with an average reduction in reoffending riss score of 76.8%.
+The average RRS score onto the scheme is currently 345.6 with the average score at removal from the scheme being 80.3 illustration the scheme's effective impact at completion as what the demonstrates is that these highly risky offenders are: Being arrested less often Being convicted less often Being convicted less often For less serious offences.
+Offenders are also 're-scored' at a mid-point as Entry plus 1 months; this is demonstrating a 55.5% reduction in re-offending risk across the live and exited cohort.
+The DVIOM cohort was instigated in October 2017 using a additional Priority Perpetrator Identification Tool (PPIT).
+The threshold entry PPIT score is now at 15/20 and rising demonstrating that IOM Notts is successful in its aim to capture is not a to capture is not apprendication.

-Measure Performance Trend Insight demonstrating that IOM Notts is successful in its aim to capture the highest risk serial DV perpetrators.
+Measure Performance Trend Insight the highest risk serial DV perpetrators.
 The DVIOM cohort in January 2019 consists of 57 actively managed offenders with a further 8 going through what is termed 'DVIOM Washout' - where we remove them from the DVIOM cohort due to a reduction in risk, but hold them for three months within the standard IOM cohort as a safety measure before total removal.
 The IOM embedded IDVA service has proven to be a real success with around 80% of survivors stating to the two IDVA services that they felt safer and that their risk had reduced.
 The IDVA information also enables us as an IOM team to thread the needs of the survivor through the offender management process - which has enabled the DVIOM scheme to achieve the holistic results it has.
 The scoring matrix was given a measured adjustment and weighting to capture weapon based offending (to reflect the priorities based around knife offending) and all identified 'habitual knife carriers' identified by intelligence every three months are scored for IOM inclusion.
 In addition to this IOM also scores EVERY offender who receives a greater than two year sentence in Nottinghamshire, and if successful they are held on a watchlist within the prison estate to be processed through the IOM selection meeting at least six months prior to release.
 IOM also manage a number of high risk OCG offenders using a set of offender management protocols which have been developed by the Notts IOM team and are to be rolled out as a training package in the region.
-This activity, combined with a close
+This activity, combined with a close working